AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IAutoUpdate/ReferenceUpdated.md

 IAutoUpdate.ReferenceUpdated Event
 ==================================
-AutomationML 2.1 APIOccurs when any reference has been updated.
+Occurs when any reference has been updated.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)